 EU trade marks

 You can search for registered trade marks using two different databases:

-eSearch plus is EUIPO's access to its database of European Union trade marks and registered Community designs.
+eSearch plus is the EUIPO's access to its database of European Union trade marks and registered Community designs.
 It can help you find out if someone has registered a similar trade mark with us.
-With eSearch plus, you can also perform image searches and image monitoring, find a representative, or search the Bulletin.
+With eSearch plus, you can also perform image searches and image monitoring, find a representative or search the Bulletin.